 * * * EVELYN TÉRI * * *

 Prof. Evelyn Téri was born in Budapest.
 Currently she lives and works in Vienna, Austria.
-She graduated with honors the Hungarian State Ballet School and studied with Hedwig Hidas, Horwath Margit, Boris Kniaseff, Olga Lepeschinskaya, Marika Besobrasova, Anne Wooliams and Victor Gsovsky.
+She graduated with honors from the Hungarian State Ballet School and studied with Hedwig Hidas, Horwath Margit, Boris Kniaseff, Olga Lepeschinskaya, Marika Besobrasova, Anne Wooliams and Victor Gsovsky.
 She had an international career as ballet soloist in Hungary, Germany, France, Japan and South America, danced as guest ballerina in several countries, worked with John Cranko, George Balanchine, Anton Dolin, Gyula Harangozo, Peter van Dyck, Horst Müller and danced principal parts in the classical ballets: Giselle, Swan Lake, La Sylphide, Coppelia, Don Quijote, La fille mal gardee, Romeo and Juliet, Cinderella, etc.

-She was also ballet teacher in Musikhochschule Mannheim, principal teacher for ballet, artistic project director and a professor at the Conservatory of Vienna together with Karl Musil, former principal dancer of the Vienna State Opera Ballet and also “International Danseuer Noble”.
+She was also ballet teacher in Musikhochschule Mannheim, principal teacher for ballet, artistic project director and a professor at the Conservatory of Vienna together with Karl Musil, former principal dancer of the Vienna State Opera Ballet and also “International Danseur Noble”.
 She taught at Accademia Nationale di Danza in Roma and Conservatoire Ljubljana, as well as teacher for ballet, character dance and repertory, giving classes and workshops for companies.
 She is curator for classical dance at Ballet Academy of the Vienna State Opera.

 Evelyn Teri choreographed the ballets: Nutcracker, Sleeping Beauty, Giselle, Swan Lake and the Vienna Opera Ball for the Wiener Staatsballet.